divblox/divblox.github.io/linux-deployment.md

 sudo apt-cache search --names-only ^php
 ```

-To make PHP 7.3 the default (although it should alreayd be it), run:
+To make PHP 7.3 the default (although it should already be it), run:

 ```
 sudo update-alternatives --set php /usr/bin/php7.3
 ```

-To reflec any changes, we must always resstart the apache server:
+To reflect any changes, we must always resstart the apache server:

 ```
 sudo systemctl restart apache2